Hadh Kar Di Aapne

-Synopsis
+Plot

 Raj aka Raju is a detective who is hired to help his friend Sanjay prove that his wife is having an extramarital affair so that he can divorce her.
 Sanjay's wife Anjali also suspects that her husband is cheating and hires her friend Anjali to seek proof of an extramarital relationship to facilitate an easy divorce.
 The couple has long been separated, each knowing that their spouse has moved to Europe with their boyfriend/girlfriend.

 In Europe, detective Raju meets the other Anjali, and they fall in love but get into a fight later on, because Raj thinks that Anjali is already married with his friend Sanjay, which Anjali tries to explain to him that she is not married.
 Later, Sanjay and Anjali come across each other and learn of their mistakes and start thinking about Raj and Anjali.
 On the other hand, both Raj and Anjali returned from the Europe tour and decided to go their own way, as they still think that both are married.
 Raj returned back to his house whereas Anjali returned back to her house.
 Mr. Khanna and Mrs. Khanna parents of Anjali, decided to marry their daughter off.
 There came Prakash Chaudhary and Bhaidas Bhai as caterers and tent decorators.
 They learn that Anjali is about to marry someone else, but she loves Raj.
 So, they called Raj and asked him to come to Anjali's house.
 Finally, Anjali and Raj wed after many comical turns at the wedding venue.